 AMD has reached a new milestone in the mobile graphics industry becoming the first 3D graphics technology provider to achieve OpenGL® ES 2.0 conformance certification.
 AMD OpenGL ES 2.0 mobile graphics technology, which will be included in AMD processors, is based on the same AMD Unified Shader Architecture powering the Microsoft® Xbox 360™ video game console.
 OpenGL ES 2.0 enables rapid rendering of cutting-edge 3D graphics for a variety of consumer electronics devices.
 The AMD OpenGL ES 2.0 implementation achieved conformance when they met key feature requirements while being rigorously tested and reviewed by the Khronos Group, the independent industry consortium responsible for the development, promotion and certification of the OpenGL ES standard.

 DMP announces three new courses on OpenGL ES and GLSL this summer

 DMP announced three new courses, two getting started and one advanced course.
-The first OpenGL ES Programming training course (getting started) will be in February, the second OpenGL ES Programming training course (advanced) will be in March, while the third GLSL Programming training course (getting started) will follow in April.
+The first OpenGL ES Programming training course (advanced) will be next week on June 20th, the second OpenGL ES Programming training course (OpenGL ES Shader) will be in July, while the third GLSL Programming training course (getting started) will follow in August.
 For more information on these courses, please visit the Khronos Group events page.